 Alright, so you’ve probably heard of yoga—it’s an ancient practice that has been around for thousands of years after all—but you may not have tried it before.
-And that’s understandable, with slightly odd names for the poses, such as downward-facing dog, warrior, and mountain, and Insta images of skilled yogis flexed into pretzel-like contortions, it’s easy to be a bit overwhelmed.
+And that’s understandable, with slightly odd names for the poses (Downward-Facing Dog, Warrior and Mountain), and Insta images of skilled yogis flexed into pretzel-like contortions, it’s easy to be a bit overwhelmed.
 Not to mention the fact that there are lots of different types of yoga, and finding the best one for you, as well as a teacher you click with, can seem like just way too much effort.

 This practice follows a set sequence of poses, which are worked through at a fast pace and always in the same order.
 If you’re a fan of routine and like to exert yourself, then this may be the form for you as it’s characterised by a continuous flow of movement.
 Instructors usually get involved with correcting poses and helping you go deeper into a stretch or position.